larnaca-framework/net/README.md

 ## Environment and building

-This repository includes the setup for the VSCode Remote Containers [https://code.visualstudio.com/docs/remote/containers](documentation).
+This repository includes the setup for the [VSCode Remote Containers](https://code.visualstudio.com/docs/remote/containers).
 Open it as a remote container and start hacking away.

 ## Overview